Mudit-Tarway/Movie-Search-API/README.md

 # Movie-Search-API
-This is Movie search api made by Mudit Tarway.
+This is Movie search api made by Mudit Tarway (Student).
 I have used TVMAZE API in my project.